FlicAnderson/2024-03-28_EPCC-devpersonas/presentation-prep.md

 I'm Felicity Anderson, and I've been using and writing code for my research for over 10 years!
 I am NOT a 10x developer.
 I have written a lot of bad code in the past for my research, and what I've noticed is that everyone else seems to have done the same...
+But it's often hard to identify and prioritise exactly what you should be doing - especially if you're self-taught!

 ### WHY: